sarahaman/CIS6930_TweetSum_Summarization/README.md

  <p align="center"><img src="https://cliply.co/wp-content/uploads/2021/09/CLIPLY_372109260_TWITTER_LOGO_400.gif" alt="books" width="50"/></p>

 # `"What is in a Tweet?"`
-Performing abstractive summarization on dialogue-based texts poses several potential challenges to SOTA deep-learning techniques, which are tested primarily on single-author texts.
 I compare the performance of three SOTA pre-trained abstractive text summarization models on the TweetSum (He et al., 2020) dataset.
 Final project for CIS6390: Special Topics in Computing.

 ## Getting Started
 What can you find in this repository?